-“We’re constantly looking for our next big next.”
+“We’re constantly looking for our next big next.”- a successful nonprofit CEO

 2. Congruent.
-Successful innovations are congruent with cultural norms where you serve.
-Your next big next reflects the world’s current thinking and values.
-Right now, it is unlikely that a major innovation will involve helping underweight children gain weight in North America.
-If, however, your mission involves international aid — a big next that links children who need to lose weight in the United States with those who need to gain it in other countries — has vibrant appeal.
+Successful innovations are congruent with current cultural norms.
+Your upgrades reflect the world’s current thinking and values or emerging thinking.
+Right now, it is unlikely that an innovation to help will underweight children gain weight in North America will fly.
+If, however, your mission involves international aid—an innovation links children who need to lose weight in the United States with those who need to gain it in other countries — has vibrant appeal.
 This second approach is congruent and provides a fresh twist on headline issues.
 Is your innovation congruent with issues hitting the headlines?

 4. Potential Future Impact.
-By definition, a major innovation holds the potential to define who you will be in 20 years or more.
-This is true even though, like Michelangelo, we cannot fathom the full impact of our work now.
-Twenty years ago, Nonprofit One specialized in grants as a supplemental income source.
-It struggled through the recession and continues to struggle.
-In a different city, Nonprofit Two’s founder nurtured a small cadre of donors.
-It too struggled through the Recession, but Post-Recession, it is stronger and more determined than ever to increase its donor base and stewardship.
+By definition, innovations hold the potential to define who you will be in 20 years or more.
+This is true even though; we cannot fathom the full impact of our work now.
+Twenty years ago, a nonprofit found creative ways to engage donors.
+It also struggled through the Great Recession, but Post-Recession, it is more durable and committed to increasing its donor base and stewardship.
 Does your innovation hold the potential to be in use in 20 years?

 5. Honor Your Essentials.
-The Fine Arts Museum in St. Petersburg boasts of its fifty-year history of donor support.
+The Fine Arts Museum in St. Petersburg boasts of its 50-year history of donor support.
 The Museum also receives significant income from ticket sales.
-Because it is committed to this balance, innovations at The Museum will, also, honor this income source and the community interaction it represents.
-Your successful innovation strategies recognize key essentials and build on your nonprofit’s values and theory of change?
+Because it is committed to both income streams, any innovations at the Museum must enhance these income sources and the communities they represent.
+Does your concept recognize essentials and build on your nonprofit’s values and theory of change?

 6. Resistance from Believers.
-Taxes are the price we pay for civilization; likewise, resistance to major innovations is the price we pay for loyalty.
-On the positive side, people believe in the way you do things now.
-In talking to hundreds of successful nonprofits, I found only one “lawbreaker” of this rule – a CEO who boasted that her staff was enthused by a major innovation.
-More commonly staff, board members, volunteers, and perhaps even the leadership advocating the innovation, resists change.
-(While rarely pleasant, resistance is beneficial to you when you use it to hone your message, embrace your history, pace yourself, and identify specific places where you will file down rough edges.
+Taxes are the price we pay for civilization; likewise, resistance to innovations is the price most of us pay for having developed loyal supporters.
+Successful changes challenge supporters–at first.
+In talking to hundreds of successful nonprofits, I found only one “lawbreaker” of this rule – a CEO who boasted that a significant innovation enthused her staff.
+More commonly, staff, board members, volunteers resist change.
+While rarely pleasant, resistance helps you to hone your message, set a pace that allows people to keep up with you, and identify places to file down rough edges.
 Listen to this feedback, but recognize that resistance flares up with both great ideas and disasters.
 Do people express reservations about your proposed innovation?

 Those are six laws of innovation.
-Specifically absent is funding.
-Obviously, funding is important.
+Notably absent from the list is funding.
+Funding is important.
 It’s just not a law.
-When innovation is important enough in a healthy organization, funding is found.
-I’ve seen next big next innovations funded by all seven sources of nonprofit income plus internal budget adjustments.
-Often initial funding indicates that an innovation survived the crucible of the creative process and merits a trial run.
+When innovation is important, you find the funding.
+I’ve seen innovations funded by all seven sources of nonprofit income plus internal budget adjustments.
+Often initial funding indicates that a change survived the crucible of the creative process and merits a trial run.
 Successful leaders know (and sometimes forget) that just because something is fundable doesn’t mean it makes a great innovation.

-There you go.
-Six laws, and one serious consideration, to use as guidelines while you explore your next big innovations.
+There you go—six laws, and one serious consideration, to you as you explore innovative ideas.
 Use them as a frame to organize your possibilities and find your next big next.
 You can, like Michelangelo, sculpt a masterpiece.